 One of the mistakes people do when they shop for a house is they think short-term.
 People often move after transitional situations like a divorce, downsizing, new job and bigger family.
 So they see these circumstances as short-term even though they might not be.
 Someone who gets a new job and has to move closer to the city thinks I'm not going to stay there for too long.
 I'll be looking for something new in two or three years.
 The reality is that for a number of various factors, that might not happen.
 This person might get a promotion, the employment market might take a dive and other circumstances will make it impossible to leave.
 It's a good idea to purchase a home in a neighborhood you can see yourself in for a long while, because you never know what can happen.

 Another common mistake is that homebuyers move into areas that they have many assumptions about.
 They never really check on things.
 Like for example on crime rates, tax rates, school districts and other facts.
 It's a good idea to verify certain specifics with your realtor or even research online.
 Get the facts before you move in.
-Just because landscaping in your area of choice is beautiful and there aren't any rundown houses, that doesn't guarantee that crime rate is low.
+Just because landscaping in your area of choice is beautiful and there aren't any rundown houses, that doesn't mean that crime rate is low.

 Underestimating the commute to work is a big deal as well.
 Figure out how much time you'll be spending commuting back and forth to work, every morning and night.
 How much time will you spend in traffic and how will that influence your daily routine and mood, not too mention what it's going to cost you in gasoline.